 An elder candidate must thoroughly understand the biblical teaching of shepherd-eldership.
-This part of the preparation will lead the elder candidate through a 12-lesson, in-depth study of New Testament church leadership using the book Biblical Eldership along with the accompanying workbook, Biblical Eldership: Study Guide.
-A special edition of the workbook, Biblical Eldership: Mentor's Guide, can be used by the mentor.
+This part of the preparation will lead the elder candidate through a twelve-lesson, in-depth study of New Testament church leadership using the book Biblical Eldership along with the accompanying workbook, Biblical Eldership: Study Guide.
+The mentor can use a special edition of the workbook Biblical Eldership: Mentor's Guide.